felixbur/nkululeko/README.md

 pip install nkululeko
 ```

-Some examples for *ini*-files (which you use to control nkululeko) are in the [demo folder](https://github.com/felixbur/nkululeko/tree/main/demos).
+Some examples for *ini*-files (which you use to control nkululeko) are in the [tests folder](https://github.com/felixbur/nkululeko/tree/main/tests).